China massing military ships across region in show of maritime force, sources say

 Taiwan will continue working closely with international partners to deter any unilateral actions that could threaten regional stability, she added.

-One of the officials, who like the others spoke on condition of anonymity given the sensitivity of the situation, said Beijing had begun dispatching a higher than usual number of ships to the region after November 14, when it summoned Japan's ambassador to protest Takaichi's comments on Taiwan.
+One of the officials, who like the others spoke on condition of anonymity given the sensitivity of the situation, said Beijing had begun dispatching a higher than usual number of ships to the region after Nov 14, when it summoned Japan’s ambassador to protest against Ms Takaichi’s comments on Taiwan.

 “This goes far beyond China’s national defence needs and creates risks for all sides,” said the official briefed on the matter, adding Beijing was testing the responses in regional capitals with the “unprecedented” deployment.